 Princess Long Long and friends at the South Street Seaport.

 She invited me to some events at the United Nations headquarters in Tudor, as the Ambassador for Humanitarian Affairs in Culture and Arts by the National Council of Women of the US Director of Culture and Arts at Partners for UN Affairs.
 She subsequently invited me to her induction as an honorary member of the Rotary Club of New York.
 This was when I really started to learn more about her.
-She wore a black velvet dress and a belt of golden dragons, to represent her lineage from the Long, or dragon, family of the Silk Road kingdom of Yanqi (200 BCE to 800 CE).
+She wore a black velvet dress and a belt of golden dragons, to represent her lineage from the Long, or dragon, family of the Silk Road kingdom of Yanqi (ended in 1913).
 We started talking and she told me all about her background, her accomplishments, and what she is currently working on.

 Princess Long Long accepting her Rotary Club honorary membership certificate at the Union League Club in Murray Hill.

 Blissful Style: How did you become an honorary member of the Rotary Club?